tatHi/sttok_lm/README.md

                          -e 100
 ```
 Note that the option `-e` or `--epoch` should be more than 100 because the unsupervised training with Gibbs sampling requires many updating.
+This training takes much long time when using the huge corpus.
+The following process, the main part of our method, can run without this unsupervised training because it initializes the language model randomely when you don't specify anything.

 # run trainer with updating the language model
 Running `main.py` with following options trains the neural text classifier and the language model.